Have you ever wondered how we see things the way we do?

 How Do These Visual Information Processing Findings Affect Your Design?

-Understanding how the human brain and different people perceive visual information through visual perceptual processing reveals a great deal about the best practices for designing infographics, presentations, posters, and other types of visuals.
+Understanding how the human brain and different people perceive visual information through visual perceptual processing reveals a great deal about the best practices for designing infographics, presentations, posters, brochures, and other types of visuals.

 Based on these combined findings, here are some important information design tips: